 If you live in fear or pain due to abuse or controlling behavior, reach out to us at Plekan Law.
 Let our domestic violence team help you find your way back to the life you deserve.
 Find safety and wellness for yourself and any children.

 A restraining order is a broad term for a court order which restrains or limits someone’s actions.
 This order can include limiting where the person can live or how close they can come near you or your children.
 Protections that can help keep you and your family safe include:

 Domestic Violence Protective Orders (DVPO)

 Anyone residing in North Carolina, regardless of citizenship or immigration status, can file for a DVPO.
 If your abusive partner violates this order, law enforcement can arrest them on the spot.
-A protective order can also order the abusive partner to refrain from doing any or all of the following:
+To file this type of order, you must have a personal relationship with the abusive individual, including:

 The Power of a Protective Order

 If you are a victim of domestic violence and obtain a protective order, the court grants you protections often including: